cesbo/help/content/astra/quick-start/license/index.en.md

 - renewing your license
 - extending your demo license

-To install new license folow the instruction in the email with new license.
+To install new license folow an instruction in the email with new license.

 Restart Astra from console: `systemctl restart astra`